patricekrakow/play-with-kubernetes/README.md

 </details>

-The HTTP server service `service-b` will be exposed within the Kubernetes cluster with the hostname `service-b.scenario-01-ns` on port `8080`.
+The HTTP server service `service-b` will be exposed within the Kubernetes cluster with the hostname `service-b.service-b-ns` on port `80`.

 <details>
 <summary>YAML</summary>